A history of the churchThe Church of St.Peter & St.Paul Barnham Broom.

 There have been forty-two rectors in charge of the church - from the 14th Century to the present day.
 But there is little doubt that it was in the 19th Century that the the church was at its zenith.
 Many improvements were made at this time.
 The church was re-pewed about 1850.
 The pulpit and the font-bowl are said to date from this century.
 At one time a boiler was installed in the church and the large pipes of an early central heating system are still in evidence.
 Oil lamps were supplanted by electricity in the 20th Century .
 The present electric heaters date from the 1970s.

 A memorial on the North side of the church records the names of the eight men of the village who gave their lives in the first World War.
-A board, just inside the porch, gives the names of the forty-four men who served in the forces in that conflict.
+A board in the Nave gives the names of the forty-four men who served in the forces in that conflict.
 (Most of these can now be traced in the churchyard.)

 On the South side of the church is a small wooden wall-door on which the names of those four men who died in the second World War are etched.
 The dead of both wars are remembered each year in a simple Remembrance Day ceremony.